release-engineering/gitlab-prometheus-exporter/README.md

-This is an experimental prometheus exporter for koji that just exposes information about tasks.
+This is an experimental prometheus exporter for gitlab, with an emphasis on exposing *counters* about pipelines.

-This polls koji-hub looking for tasks created since startup and exposes metrics about those tasks for a prometheus server.
+[mvisonneau/gitlab-ci-pipelines-exporter](https://github.com/mvisonneau/gitlab-ci-pipelines-exporter) is another good alternative.

-Instead of building on this, we should get a prometheus endpoint added to koji-hub itself, which would be far less wasteful.
+This polls a gitlab instance for a configured list of projects and exposes prometheus metrics about the ci pipeline runs for each project.